changhaonan/A3VLM/model/README.md

 3. Create a VQA Json to include your tasks and update the json path in 'eval_affordance_v2.py'
 4. Run the shell!

+## Inference with Quant

+If you have limited GPU memory, please check the 'eval_affordance_with_quant.py'